almereyda/awesome-starred/README.md

 - [openmrs-core](https://github.com/openmrs/openmrs-core) - OpenMRS API and web application code
 - [fieldTask4](https://github.com/smap-consulting/fieldTask4) - FieldTask is cloned from odkCollect and adds additional features including task management and real time calls back to the server.
 Its available for free to not for profits and individuals.
 You will need a smap server to use its advanced features and if you are a not for profit then you can use the server at https://sg.smap.com.au for free.✨📋✨
 - [denominator](https://github.com/Netflix/denominator) - Portably control DNS clouds using java or bash
 - [ongdb](https://github.com/graphfoundation/ongdb) - ONgDB (Open Native Graph DB) - Neo4j fork with enterprise code base.
-ONgDB keeps in sync with the Neo4j github repo.
+ONgDB merges Neo4j Open Core commits.
 - [Kandroid](https://github.com/andresth/Kandroid) - Android App for http://kanboard.net
 - [sciencegraph](https://github.com/jaron/sciencegraph) - A comprehensive knowledge graph of scientific concepts
-- [neosemantics](https://github.com/jbarrasa/neosemantics) - Graph+Semantics: Import/Export RDF from Neo4j.
+- [neosemantics](https://github.com/neo4j-labs/neosemantics) - Graph+Semantics: Import/Export RDF from Neo4j.
 Model mapping, inferencing and more....
 If you like it, please ★ ⇧
 - [neo4j-timetree](https://github.com/graphaware/neo4j-timetree) - Java and REST APIs for working with time-representing tree in Neo4j
 - [neoclipse](https://github.com/neo4j-contrib/neoclipse) - Graph Database Tool
 - [europass](https://github.com/jdlopez/europass) - Europass CV application